Real estate agent holding paper documents to couple on couch.

 Are Mortgage Recording Fees Tax Deductible?

-Although some closing costs are tax deductible, most closing costs are not tax deductible.
+Although some closing costs are tax deductible, most closing costs are not.
 Recording fees are not an exception to this rule.
-With that, you will not be able to take a tax deduction for your recording fees.
+With that, you won’t be able to take a tax deduction for your recording fees.

 The Bottom Line: Paying Recording Fees Makes Your Homeownership Official